The Inevitable Blockbusters: World Cup 2026 Knockout Predictions (Updated for June 2026)

 Editor's Note: This is the first article in our three-part series analyzing the results of 1000 computer simulations of the 2026 World Cup.
 Stay tuned for our upcoming deep dives into the paths for the Host Nations (USA, Mexico, Canada) and our data-driven predictions for the Champion.
+Visit our Venue Schedule page for latest update on each match's predicted matchup.

 The 2026 World Cup bracket is a massive, sprawling structure designed to accommodate 48 teams.
 But hidden within this complexity is a secret: the bracket isn't as random as it seems.
 Due to the specific way the group stage winners and runners-up feed into the knockout rounds, certain matchups are destined to happen far more often than others.